At a glance:

 The goal of treatment is to lance, clean, and debride the area to promote healing.

-The fur around the abscess is clipped and cleaned, the abscess is lanced and the pus drained, the area is flushed with sterile saline and dead tissue will be removed (debrided).
+The fur around the abscess is clipped and cleaned, the abscess is lanced and the pus drained, any dead tissue will be removed (debrided), and the area is flushed with sterile saline until the liquid runs clear.
 This procedure will be under heavy sedation or general anaesthetic.
 The cat may need to stay in hospital for a day or two while he recovers.

 Treatment is much the same as above, minus lancing.
 The area is clipped and cleaned, the wound is flushed with sterile saline any dead tissue is removed.

 If the abscess is large, your veterinarian will insert a surgical drain to assist with the removal of pus.
-Flush daily with antiseptics.
+Flush daily with antiseptic or sterile saline as advised.

 A long-acting antibiotic injection or oral antibiotics will be given.

-It may be necessary for your cat to wear an Elizabethan collar, especially if he has a drain.
-This will prevent him from pulling it out.
+- It may be necessary for your cat to wear an Elizabethan collar, especially if a drain has been inserted.
+This will prevent the drain from being pulled out.

 The best way to avoid abscesses in cats is to spay and neuter cats and prevent them from free roaming.